 connell school global experience

-The trip to Haiti is open to undergraduate students, graduate students, and alumni.
-Contact Clinical Assistant Professor Donna Cullinan if you are interested in this program or with questions.
+The trip to the Dominican Republic is open to undergraduate students and graduate students.
+Contact Clinical Instructor Rosemary Byrne at firstname.lastname@example.org if you are interested in this program or with questions.